Chronovyan/NexusCore/README.md

 # TextEditor (C++17)

-A command-line C++17 text editor focused on stability, performance, and core editing features.
+A command-line C++17 text editor focused on stability, performance, and core editing features, now enhanced with AI capabilities for code generation and project management.

 ## Key Features & Status